ssuryanarayanan/Qi-Docs/docs/Reading data.rst

 |Outside               | The first value after the endIndex                                          |
 +----------------------+-----------------------------------------------------------------------------+

-Calls against an empty stream will always return a single null regardless of boundary type used.
+Calls against an empty stream always return a single null regardless of boundary type used.

 The filter expression uses OData syntax.
 More information on OData Filter Expressions can be found in `Filter expressions <http://qi-docs.osisoft.com/en/latest/Filter%20Expressions/>`__

-The select expression is a CSV list of strings that indicate which field of the stream type are being requested.
+The select expression is a CSV list of strings that indicate which fields of the stream type are being requested.
 By default all type fields are included in the response.
 Select may improve the performance of the call by avoiding management of the unneeded fields.
 Note that the index is always included in the returned results.

-Selection is applied before filtering, so any fields used in the filter expression must be included by the select statement.
+Selection is applied before filtering; therefore, any fields that are used in the filter expression must be included by the select statement.

-**Calculated startIndex and endIndex** When the startIndex or endIndex of *GetWindowValues( )* does not fall on an event in the stream, and the *boundaryType* of ExactOrCalculated is used, an event may be created and returned in the GetWindowValues call response.
+**Calculated startIndex and endIndex** When the startIndex or endIndex of ``GetWindowValues( )`` does not fall on an event in the stream, and the **boundaryType** of ExactOrCalculated is used, an event may be created and returned in the GetWindowValues call response.

-The table below indicates the when a calculated event is created for indexes before or after stream data:
+The table below indicates when a calculated event is created for indexes before or after stream data:

 +--------------------------+--------------------------+------------------------------+------------------------------+